-Allows for late application for appraisal as agricultural land if the land was appraised as agricultural land in the preceding tax year, the former owner died during the preceding tax year, the application is filed not later than the delinquency date for the year for which the application is filed, and the application is filed by the surviving spouse or surviving child of former owner, the executor or administrator of the estate of the former owner or a fiduciary acting upon behalf of a surviving spouse or surviving child of the decedent.
+Amends Section 23.541, Tax Code.
+Allows for late application for appraisal as agricultural land if the land was appraised as agricultural land in the preceding tax year, the former owner died during the preceding tax year, the application is filed not later than the delinquency date for the year for which the application is filed, and the application is filed by the surviving spouse or surviving child of decedent, the executor or administrator of the estate of the decedent or a fiduciary acting on behalf of a surviving spouse or surviving child of the decedent.
 Excuses the late filing application penalty if this section applies.